Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/substitution1.md

 Compared to the [previous challenge](substitution0.md) there is no key this time.

-Lets use [quipqiup](https://quipqiup.com/) to solve this as before.
+Let's use [quipqiup](https://quipqiup.com/) to solve this as before.

 Input the entire message in the `Puzzle` text field and press `Solve` (with the default setting).